Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 3. Billing history
 ^^^^^^^^^^^^^^^^^^^^^^
 Here you can see your processing history with the details.
-If you are a Team account owner, you can search through the history of the entire team processings.
+If you are a Team account owner, you can search through the history of the entire team processing runs.
 Use filters to sort by date and processing status.
 To filter by the custom parameters like user email or processing name - start typing in the search input.